OnePlus 15R vs OnePlus 15: Main differences

 Performance and Software

-Snapdragon's latest
+Snapdragon's finest

-Honestly, I'd trade the Snapdragon 8 Elite Gen 5 for the lower-spec'd chip if it means less thermal throttling during gaming and better efficiency and, therefore, even better battery life.
+Honestly, I'd trade the Snapdragon 8 Elite Gen 5 for the lower-spec'd chip if it means less thermal throttling during gaming and better efficiency and, therefore, better battery life.

 CPU Performance Benchmarks: